How has contemporary fashion been influenced by the past

 This decade and history is important to contemporary designers for many reasons.
 Firstly, the world and society never stays the same, something is always taking place in the world, technology improves and our way of life changes.
 All these aspects have to be taken into consideration for contemporary designers.
 However, previous trends always re-appear on the catwalk and fashion recycles.

 I have chosen to the Victorian corset to discuss in my essay as I feel it is extremely relevant and a good example of showing how fashion from the past has been refined and is around again in the present day.
 Not only has the corset crept its way back onto the catwalks again but it has slowly been changed to a piece of clothing that can be worn as an undergarment, as casual wear, as part of an evening gown or as sexy lingerie.
 Finally, another reason why I was interested in the corset was because in the past it was seen as a form of restriction for women not freedom.
-However, now that it has been changed it is a sophisticated piece of clothing which enhances the female form and makes women feel glamorous again.
+However, now this has changed, it has become a sophisticated piece of clothing which enhances the female form and makes women feel glamorous again.